 The purpose of this journal is to bridge the gap between theory and practice by providing reflective practitioners a means for publishing articles related to the field.
 The journal establishes and maintains a scholarly standard with the appropriate rigor for articles based on design and development projects.
 Articles include evaluation reports (summative and formative), lessons learned, design and development approaches, as well as applied research.
-The articles are based on design and development projects as opposed to pure research projects and focus on lessons learned and how to improve the instructional design process.
+The articles are based on design and development projects and focus on lessons learned and how to improve the instructional design process.
 Rigor is established through articles grounded in research and theory.